Special Needs Grants – a list of sources

 iTaalk – List of funding sources for communication devices.

-Jack’s Place (Michigan) – Helps families with children affected by autism afford the support they need for a variety of programs.
+Jack’s Place (Michigan) (Only accessible from US) – Helps families with children affected by autism afford the support they need for a variety of programs.

 The Jiselle Lauren Foundation – Helps any family whose child has a special need or disability achieve things that wouldn’t be possible otherwise.